normanb/mapserver/mapserver_docs/sld-howto.rst

 compares the names used in the map files with the names of the NamedLayers in the SLD document.

-Note : All the examples given in this document are live uses of valid SLDs and a MapServer installation with SLD support.
+Note: All the examples given in this document are live uses of valid SLDs and a MapServer installation with SLD support.

 Additional WMS features related to SLDs have also been developed:

-*Table1.
-Additional WMS Features*
+**Table1.
+Additional WMS Features**

 =====================  ========= =============================
 Features               Supported Notes